dlt-hub/dlt/docs/website/docs/command-line-interface.md

 dlt pipeline <pipeline name> show
 ```

-Generates and launches a simple [Streamlit](https://streamlit.io/) app where you can inspect your pipeline state, loading status / stats and also explore generated schemas and data in the destination's dataset.
+Generates and launches a simple [Streamlit](https://streamlit.io/) app that you can use to inspect the schemas and data in the destination as well as your pipeline state and loading status / stats.
 Requires `streamlit` to be installed.